About the CBAI

 Meet the team

 The CBAI head office is staffed by a team of eight, the majority of whom work part-time.
 The office is open from 9:30 to 17:00 Monday to Friday, including over lunchtime.
-The team is (front row, left to right) Siobhan Canty, Freda Fitzgerald, Valerie Mathers, Carmel Lawlor, (back row, left to right) Jonathan Mathers, Dermot O’Brien, Chief Executive Paul Porteous, and Bernard Higgins.
+Until recently, the team was (front row, left to right) Siobhan Canty, Freda Fitzgerald, Valerie Mathers, Carmel Lawlor, (back row, left to right) Jonathan Mathers, Dermot O’Brien, Chief Executive Paul Porteous, and Bernard Higgins.
+Since the picture was taken, Valerie has retired, and Eimer Beirne has joined the team.
+We’ll post a new picture as soon as social distancing conditions allow it!